NitishPradhan26/Frontend_Speech_Keyboard/README.md

 ### Common Issues

-**Keyboard not appearing**
-- Check iOS Settings → Keyboards → Speech Keyboard is enabled
-- Verify Full Access is granted
+**Custom keyboard functionality**
+- Custom keyboard extension is planned for future releases
-- Restart the app and try again
+- Currently use the main app for all recording and transcription

 **Transcription not working**
 - Verify microphone permissions are granted